Otzberg Castle: History

 He transferred the castle to Conrad of Hohenstaufen, brother of the Emperor Frederick Barbarossa, as vogt.
 Conrad was Count Palatine of the Rhine.

 The castrum Othesberg was first mentioned in the records in 1231.
 In this document the Archbishop of Mainz, Siegfried III, also the overseer of Fulda Abbey, guaranteed to Count Palatine Otto II the arrangement agreed in the previous year, the details of which are unknown.

 In 1244 the castellanos de odesbrech are mentioned for the first time: the castellans or Burgmannen of Otzberg Castle.
 The fortifications must have been sufficiently developed that five castellans and their servants were able to occupy it.
 The castellans built houses in the village of Hering, so-called "castellan's houses" or Burgmannenhäuser.
 Of these only parts of the house owned by Gans of Otzberg have survived.

-In the early 14th century, the resources of Fulda Abbey ran out so, in 1332, Prince-Abbot Henry VI of Hohenberg enfeoffed Otzberg Castle and the Fulda part of Umstadt for 4,600 pounds of Heller to Werner of Anevelt and Engelhard of Franckenstein, who carried out building work at Otzberg to the tune of 200 pounds.
+In the early 14th century, the resources of Fulda Abbey ran out so, in 1332, Prince-Abbot Henry VI of Hohenberg enfeoffed Otzberg Castle and the Fulda part of Umstadt for 4,600 pounds of Heller to Werner of Anevelt and Engelhard of Franckenstein, who invested 200 pounds in improving the castle.

-In 1374 Fulda redeemed the estate again, but enfeoffed in the same year Otsperg die burg ("Otzberg the castle"), Heringes die stat darundir ("Hering the town below it") and half of Umstadt for 23,875 guilders to Ulrich of Hanau, who also carried out work on the castle, for 400 guilders.
+In 1374 Fulda redeemed the estate again, but in the same year enfeoffed Otsperg die burg ("Otzberg the castle"), Heringes die stat darundir ("Hering the town below it") and half of Umstadt for 23,875 guilders to Ulrich of Hanau.
+Ulrich spent 400 guilders on improvements to the castle.

-In 1390 the abbey sold Otzberg and Hering and the half of Umstadt with the Hanau fief, which had meanwhile increased in value to 33,000 guilders, to Count Palatine Rupert II.
+In 1390 the abbey sold the three properties to the Count Palatine Rupert II.
+Their value in that transaction was 33,000 guilders.